Last modified: July 19, 2021

 Asbestos Sealants, Adhesives, Mastics and Bondings

 Builders use adhesives for all types of permanent installation work.
 Mixing asbestos fibers into natural and synthetic glues results in durable, nearly fireproof adhesives, sealants, bonders and joint fillers.
 Though people once saw asbestos products as safe and reliable construction materials, they are now a known health hazard.

 Heavy-duty adhesives are often referred to as “construction mastics,” which may take the form of paste applied from a caulking gun or powder that is mixed and applied like cement.
 Asbestos was used in liquid construction mastics, conventional lime-type cements and synthetic plastic cements.
 It was also a primary ingredient in gunning mixes, a type of spray-applied powdered adhesive that is mixed with water as it is applied.

-While most companies now use alternatives to asbestos adhesives, their use is not banned in the U.S. The only types of adhesives banned by the U.S. Environmental Protection Agency are spray-on adhesives containing more than 1% asbestos and asbestos flooring felt adhesive.
+While most companies now use alternatives to asbestos sealants and adhesives, their use is not banned in the U.S. The only types of adhesives banned by the U.S. Environmental Protection Agency are spray-on adhesives containing more than 1% asbestos and asbestos flooring felt adhesive.
 Though asbestos adhesive manufacturing ended in the U.S. in the 1990s, the product remains in many parts of old buildings today.

 Where Are Asbestos Adhesives Found?

 Asbestos adhesives were used to install wood floors, vinyl tiles and other types of flooring.
 One of the most common flooring adhesives is called “black asbestos mastic.”

 Wallpaper and wall panels were commonly installed using asbestos adhesives.
 When wall panels are removed, the adhesive left behind is often visible as brittle old daubs.